gmontee/100DaysOfCloud/Journey/026/Readme.md

 ## Introduction

-☁️ Today, I'm going to
+☁️ Today, I'm going to read and delete messages from the Azure Service Bus queue using the .NET library

 ## Prerequisite